Frequently Asked Questions

 What do I owe the Navy or Marine Corps after graduation?

-Midshipmen will have military service obligations of eight years.
-Scholarship midshipmen must serve at least four of those years in active duty status.
+Scholarship midshipmen must serve at least five years in active duty status (Nurses will serve four years active duty minimum).
 College Program midshipmen must serve at least three years of active duty service if they accept a commission.
-Marine Corps option college program midshipmen are obligated to three and a half years if they accept a commission.
-The service commitment times vary according to what community in which the graduate has selected to serve.
+Service commitment times vary according to what community in which the graduate has selected to serve.

 Where can I find more information?